hellokatechan/pharmacy_claims_SQL/README.md

 <img width="573" alt="dataset normalization" src=https://raw.githubusercontent.com/hellokatechan/pharmacy_claims_SQL/main/MARKDOWNS/data_org.png>

 #### 1NF and primary key set up
-An entity is can be thought of the logical aspect of the database where as a table is the physical ascept of the database.
-A table represents a part of the business function that also links to different part of the organization.
-The four immediate entities that jump out were members, drugs, copays and insurance paid.
-I then assigned each attribute from the raw dataset to one of the four entities (i.e. memeber_id would be under the member table).
+An entity is the logical aspect of the database, whereas a table is the physical aspect of the database.
+A table represents a part of the business function that links to a different part of the organization.
+The four immediate entities that jumped out were members, drugs, copays, and insurance.
+I then assigned each attribute from the raw dataset to one of the four entities (i.e., memeber_id would be under the member table).

-The last component for the database to be in its 1NF are primary and foriegn key.
-To be a primary key, it must contain an unique identifer for each transactional row.
-Below are the immediate attributes that qualify to be the unique identify or primary key for its table:
+The last component for the database in its 1NF is the primary and foreign keys.
+Each transactional row must contain a unique identifier.
+Below are the immediate attributes that qualify to be the unique identifier or primary key for its table:

 1. Member_id is the primary key for each patient under the member table.
 In this example, the primary key is a natural key because the unique identifier was already there in the raw dataset.
 2. Drug_NDC is the primary key for each medication under the drug table.
 In this example, the primary key is a natural key because the unique identifier was already there in the raw dataset.
 3. Drug_form_code is the primary key for each drug form under the drug table.
 In this example, the primary key is a natural key because the unique identifier was already there in the raw dataset.
 4. Drug_brand_generic_code is the primary key for drug brand form under the drug table.
 In this example, the primary key is a natural key because the unique identifier was already there in the raw dataset.

 A total of two primary keys emerged under the drug table.
-To reach 2NF there shouldn't be any hidden entities,for that,I broke the drug table into two new tables - drug_form and drug_brand_generic_code.
+For each table to be in its 2NF, there shouldn't be any hidden entities.
+I broke the drug table into two new tables - drug_form and drug_brand_generic_code.

-Lastly, I created a new table called fill which contains billing information such as copays and insurance paid with fill_id as the primary key.
+Lastly, I created a new fill table, which contains billing information such as copays and insurance paid with fill_id as the primary key.
-In this example, the primary key is a surrogate key because I had to make up an unique identifier for the table.
-The FILL_ID don’t have any business meaning making FILL_ID as a surrogate key.
+In this example, the primary key is a surrogate key because I had to make up a unique identifier for the table.
+The FILL_ID doesn't have any business, so FILL_ID is a surrogate key.

 #### 2NF and 3NF
 After the transformation, each table was in its 3NF.
-There were no hidden entities in the form of composite keys, no functional depencies and lastly all attribute depend on its primary key.
+There were no hidden entities, no functional dependencies, and attributes depending on its primary key.

 #### Fact table (i.e. fill table)